Innovating National Security Together

 Ms. Mathews is a Project Manager on the International Research, Data, and Technology Security team at CRDF Global and a Master’s candidate in Statecraft and National Security Affairs at the Institute of World Politics.
 She leads international capacity-building programs to counter threats posed by the misuse of emerging technologies and the proliferation of weapons of mass destruction.
 With a background in emergency response, she brings a strategic approach to security challenges, combining research, policy, and operational planning to safeguard U.S. national security interests.

-Common Ground Podcast Team
+Podcast and Marketing Team

 Luke Payne